 The Richmond SPCA is preparing for a major renovation of our dog kennels.
 This will be our largest construction project since our Robins-Starr Humane Center opened in 2002 and will involve demolition of six rooms of kennels in two phases.
 Although this project will temporarily reduce our on-site capacity to house dogs, we will continue saving the lives of homeless dogs in local government shelters by transferring them into our care throughout both phases of construction.
 We are calling on members of our community to join us in saving lives by fostering homeless dogs.

-New foster care volunteers who attend the workshop on Dec.
-18 will be prepared to be “on deck” for placement of dogs in their homes starting Dec.
-26. Many of the dogs in need of foster homes will be those who have been diagnosed with medical conditions requiring ongoing veterinary treatment prior to adoption.
+New foster care volunteers who attend the workshop on Jan.
+28, as well as those who received training at last month's session, will be prepared to be “on deck” for placement of dogs in their homes starting Jan.
+29. Many of the dogs in need of foster homes will be those who have been diagnosed with medical conditions requiring ongoing veterinary treatment prior to adoption.
 The foster care period will range from four to six weeks.
 Following the workshop, potential foster providers will be asked to complete a questionnaire that the Richmond SPCA’s foster care coordinator will use to select the dog most appropriate for the individual home.

 To supplement the capacity gained through foster homes during the demolition and construction, the generous owners of Holiday Barn Pet Resorts will kindly open some of their kennels to board dogs from the Richmond SPCA.
 The combination of donated boarding, foster care and creatively repurposing some spaces within our own humane center will ensure that the Richmond SPCA’s lifesaving impact on the community is not diminished even while our physical space is reduced.